 Board of Directors

 Omid Farokhzad, M.D. is one of our co-founders and has served as a member of our board of directors since 2007.
-Dr. Farokhzad is an Associate Professor at Harvard Medical School (HMS) and a Physician‑Scientist in the Department of Anesthesiology at Brigham and Women’s Hospital (BWH), positions he has held since 2004.
+Dr. Farokhzad is an Associate Professor at Harvard Medical School, or HMS, and a physician-scientist in the Department of Anesthesiology at Brigham and Women’s Hospital, or BWH, positions he has held since 2004.
 Dr. Farokhzad directs the Laboratory of Nanomedicine and Biomaterials at BWH.

 Prior to joining the HMS faculty, Dr. Farokhzad completed his postgraduate clinical and postdoctoral research trainings, respectively, at BWH/HMS and MIT.
 In 2016, he was among the recipients of the Ellis Island Medal of Honor for his scientific, societal, and economic contributions to America as an immigrant.
 Dr. Farokhzad was elected to the College of the Fellows of the American Institute of Medical and Biological Engineering.
 He is the recipient of the 2013 RUSNANOPRIZE.
 Dr. Farokhzad has been directly involved in the launch and development of four biotechnology companies and, on occasion, has assumed additional roles in support of management.
 Dr. Farokhzad currently serves on the Board of Directors of Tarveda Therapeutics and Placon Therapeutics.
-From 2006 to 2014, Dr. Farokhzad served on the Board of Directors of BIND Therapeutics, Inc. He received his M.D. and M.A. from Boston University School of Medicine and his M.B.A. from MIT.
+From 2006 to 2014, Dr. Farokhzad served on the Board of Directors of BIND Therapeutics, Inc. He received his M.D. and M.A. from Boston University School of Medicine, and his M.B.A. from MIT.
 Dr. Farokhzad’s extensive knowledge of our business and the nanomedicine field and his medical training contributed to our board of directors’ conclusion that he should serve as a director of our company.

 Peter Barton Hutt, LL.B., LL.M., has served as a member of our board of directors since 2010.
-Mr. Hutt is a Senior Counsel in the Washington, D.C., law firm of Covington & Burling, specializing in food and drug law.
-Mr. Hutt began his law practice with the firm in 1960, and, except for his four years in the government, has continued at the firm ever since.
+Mr. Hutt is a senior counsel in the Washington, D.C. law firm of Covington & Burling specializing in food and drug law.
+Mr. Hutt began his law practice with the firm in 1960 and, except for his four years in the government, has continued at the firm ever since.
 Mr. Hutt served as Chief Counsel for the FDA during 1971 to 1975.

 Amir Nashat, Ph.D., has served as a member of our board of directors since 2008.
-Dr. Nashat has been a Managing General Partner at Polaris Venture Partners, a venture capital firm, since 2009, and focuses on investments in the life sciences.
-He currently serves on the board of directors of Fate Therapeutics, Inc., aTyr Pharma, Inc. and several private companies.
+Dr. Nashat has been a Managing General Partner at Polaris Venture Partners, a venture capital firm, since 2009 and focuses on investments in the life sciences.
+He currently serves on the board of directors of Fate Therapeutics, Inc., aTyr Pharma, Inc., Syros Pharmaceuticals and several private companies.
 Dr. Nashat has also served as a director of Receptos, Inc., BIND Therapeutics, Inc., as well as Adnexus Therapeutics, Inc. (acquired by Bristol-Myers Squibb Company) and other private companies.

-Dr. Nashat completed his Ph.D. as a Hertz Fellow in Chemical Engineering at the Massachusetts Institute of Technology with a minor in Biology under the guidance of Dr. Langer.
-Dr. Nashat earned both his M.S. and B.S. in Materials Science and Mechanical Engineering at the University of California, Berkeley.
+Dr. Nashat completed his Ph.D. as a Hertz Fellow in Chemical Engineering at MIT with a minor in biology.
+Dr. Nashat earned both his M.S. and B.S. in materials science and mechanical engineering at the University of California, Berkeley.
 Dr. Nashat’s extensive experience as a venture capitalist and board member to numerous companies in the biotechnology industry contributed to our board of directors’ conclusion that he should serve as a director of our company.

-Prior to his retirement, Mr. Zenner held various positions during his 32-year career at Roche, since joining the company as a sales representative in 1969.
-He currently serves as Chairman of the Board and a director of both ArQule, Inc. and West Pharmaceutical Services, Inc. Previously, Mr. Zenner served as a director of Par Pharmaceuticals and several other public and private companies.
-He received his B.S.B.A. from Creighton University and his M.B.A. from Fairleigh Dickinson University.
+Prior to his retirement, Mr. Zenner spent 32 years at Roche, joining the company as a sales representative in 1969.
+Mr. Zenner currently serves as Chairman of the Board and a director of both ArQule, Inc. and West Pharmaceutical Services, Inc. Previously, Mr. Zenner served as a director for Par Pharmaceuticals.
+Mr. Zenner received his B.S.B.A. from Creighton University and his M.B.A. from Fairleigh Dickinson University.
 We believe Mr. Zenner’s extensive experience and expertise in the pharmaceutical industry qualifies him to serve on our board of directors.